scramjetorg/transform-hub/README.md

     cd transform-hub && sudo gpasswd -a $USER docker && \
     yarn install && yarn build:all && npm i -g ./dist/cli && yarn start -P 8000

 Depending on your machine this may take some time, so it is a perfect time for another hot beverage ☕ or walk 🚶🏼‍♀️ or joggling 🤹‍♂️ or push-ups maybe..? no?
+Then simply wait 🧘 Meantime let me describe you what is happening in the command you have just pasted into the console:

+- `git clone https://github.com/scramjetorg/transform-hub.git` is cloning the hub repository.
+- `cd transform-hub` is changing the directory to the hub repository.
+- `sudo gpasswd -a $USER docker` is adding the current user to the docker group.
+- `yarn install` is installing all the dependencies of the hub.
+- `yarn build:all` is building all the hub packages, this script includes three other building scripts (yarn build:packages && yarn build:refapps && yarn build:docker).
+- `npm i -g ./dist/cli` is installing the hub CLI as a global command.
+- `yarn start -P 8000` is starting the hub with parameter `-P`, which makes the hub listen on port 8000.

+> :bulb: **NOTE:**  *If you skip parameter `-P` the hub will listen on port 8000 anyway, this port is set as a default value in the hub configuration file.*

-Then simply wait 🧘 When it's done, the Hub should be running and you should see initial logs showing that the API server has been started on port 8000, something like this:
+ When it's done, the Hub should be running and you should see initial logs showing that the API server has been started on port 8000, something like this:

     2021-07-07T18:19:36.808Z info (object:Host) API listening on port: localhost:8000